polygamma/aurman/ISSUE_TEMPLATE.md

 4.

 ## Read the README
-_Confirm, that you have read the entire README.
+_Confirm, that you have read the entire README_
-If it turns out later on, that you have not, you will be banned from this repository without further warning_

 ## Running linux distribution
 _Write, which linux distribution you are using.
-If you are using anything besides Arch Linux, e.g. Antergos or Manjaro, you may simply not submit this issue, because those are unsupported.
+If you are using anything besides Arch Linux, e.g. Antergos or Manjaro, you may simply not submit this issue, because those are unsupported_
-If it turns out later on, that you lied, you will be banned from this repository without further warning_

 > **Notice**: If you do not fill out one of the fields, without mentioning **why** you left it out, the issue will be closed without any comment.
 You may also be banned from this repository without further warning.